jerela/OpenSimLive/README.md

 **THIS NEEDS UPDATING**

-OpenSimLive is a C++ package that streams orientation data from Xsens MTw Awinda inertial measurement units and calculates inverse kinematics based on that data.
+OpenSimLive is a C++ package that streams orientation data from inertial measurement units and calculates inverse kinematics based on that data.
 It relies on OpenSim for biomechanical analyses and related tools.
-The current version uses OpenSim 4.1 API and XDA 4.6.
+The current version uses OpenSim 4.1 API.
+Two types of IMUs are supported: Xsens MTw Awinda and Delsys Trigno Avanti.
+Xsens IMUs use XDA 4.6 and Delsys IMUs use Delsys Trigno Control Utility.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.